nevbe/M7012E-LightPol-project/README.md

 # M7011E - Light Polltion Detection
 # Luleå Tekniska Universitet

-Main repo for the LightPol project."\n"
+Main repo for the LightPol project.

 In this project we implementing a method which helps us to detect the light pollution using Raspberry Pi Pico, dji drone and light sensors.